babylonhealth/DrawerKit/README.md

 	</table>
 </p>

+## What's new in version 0.4.0?

+- Drawers can now have borders and shadows, all configurable.
+- Fixed a bug by which dragging the drawer all the way to the top would not execute the animation completion block.
+- Removed the configuration parameter `hasHandleView` since it can be inferred from the value of `handleViewConfiguration`, which is now an optional.

 ## What's new in version 0.3.4?

 - Adds a new configuration parameter for the handle view, namely, its vertical position with